austinmm/WSU_CptS_487/ProjectVision.md

 | Phase Three  | More Grunts            | 75  | 15  | Hard - 10      | Medium - 5 | Circle   | Spiral Down  |
 | Phase Four   | Final Boss             | 100 | 1   | Final Boss - 1 | N/A        | Firework | Checkerboard |

-#### 1. Regular Play w/ Grunts:
+#### Phase 1.
+Regular Play w/ Grunts:
-* The first wave will render 10 Enemies; however, only four will ever be on the screen at one time.
+* The first phase will render 10 Enemies; however, only four will ever be on the screen at one time.
 * Everytime and Enemy dies a new one is rendered on screen until all 10 have been killed.
 * The Enemies will be...
     * Easy Enemy (7): 10 Health and 5pts Projectile Damage